RobeDM/LIBIRWLS/README.md

 #### Dependencies:

 This software needs the ATLAS algebra standard routines.
 You need to download ATLAS from the [official repository] (https://sourceforge.net/projects/math-atlas/files/) and install it following the instructions that are detailed in the file INSTALL.txt.

-If you are impatient, for a basic installation on a 64 bits computer, this is the basic outline:
+If you are impatient, for a basic installation on a 64 bits computer, this is the basic outline.
+Please, make sure that you are using the gcc compiler that you have installed:

         tar -xvjf atlas3.10.2.tar.bz2
         cd ATLAS